Meet the Team

 Ishita Dutta (Programme Officer)

-Ishita co-coordinates IWRAW Asia Pacific’s programmes on women’s right of access to justice and rights of marginalized groups of women.
+Ishita co-coordinates IWRAW Asia Pacific’s programmes on women’s right of access to justice and rights of marginalised groups of women.
 She has an academic background in law, having received her LL.M. from New York University School of Law.
 Her previous professional experiences have spanned legal research, advocacy, project development and management in the areas of gender based violence against women, sexual and reproductive health and rights and anti-discrimination and equality laws.
-She has written on these subjects and contributed to feminist publications including a Zubaan- IDRC project on Sexual Violence and Impunity and is currently involved in the Feminist Judgment Project, India.
+She has written on these subjects and contributed to feminist publications including a Zubaan-IDRC project on Sexual Violence and Impunity and is currently involved in the Feminist Judgment Project, India.
 She speaks Bengali, Hindi and English.

 Umyra Ahmad Fikri (Programme Officer)

 Umyra has a Masters degree in International Law from the University of Nottingham and a Bachelor of Law (LLB) from the University of Manchester.
 Umyra has previously acted as an assistant advisor at the Nottingham Citizens Advice Bureau and assisted in carrying out research at a local Malaysian NGO, focusing on the rights of children in detention.
-Umyra co-coordinates the IWRAW Asia Pacific’s women’s human rights and access to justice programme, as well as advocacy strategies to address gender-based violence against women.
+Umyra co-coordinates IWRAW Asia Pacific’s women’s human rights and access to justice programme, as well as advocacy strategies to address gender-based violence against women.

 Sachini Perera (Programme Officer)

 Sachini is a Sri Lankan activist currently based in Malaysia.
-She has a background in law, journalism and international relations and has worked in strategic communications and advocacy for feminist and women’s rights organizations for the past 9 years.
+She has a background in law, journalism and international relations and has worked in strategic communications and advocacy for feminist and women’s rights organisations for the past nine years.
 Her work has spanned across local, national, regional and global levels and has given her an understanding of why knowledge, information and advocacy should be two-way across these various levels and how this should be facilitated, including through communications.
 Sachini has carried out various campaigns against gender-based violence in Sri Lanka and set up online platforms to bring together Sri Lankan women bloggers while working with the Women and Media Collective.
 Most recently she was a Senior Programme Officer at the Asian-Pacific Resource and Research Centre for Women (ARROW), doing communications and advocacy with a focus on sexual and reproductive health and rights (SRHR).
-She worked with many partner organizations across Asia-Pacific and the Global South and along with them advocated for the full inclusion of SRHR during the intergovernmental negotiations that led to the adoption of the Sustainable Development Goals.
+She worked with many partner organisations across Asia-Pacific and the Global South and along with them advocated for the full inclusion of SRHR during the intergovernmental negotiations that led to the adoption of the Sustainable Development Goals.
 She has now joined the team at the International Women’s Rights Action Watch (IWRAW) Asia Pacific and is also piloting projects for feminist and women’s rights groups in Sri Lanka with a particular emphasis on groups that remain the margins of the women’s movement for various reasons.

 ADMIN AND FINANCE TEAM